dart-lang/language/working/augmentation-libraries/feature-specification.md

 }

 // b.dart
-augment library 'a.dart';
+part of 'a.dart';

 augment enum A {
   augment third;
 }

 // c.dart
-augment library 'main.dart';
+part of 'main.dart';

 augment enum A {
   augment fourth;